 The SiteHealth score for a website is an “internal score” rather than an “actual score” achieved against the search engines.
 This “internal score” and suggestions help to determine what affiliates could be focussing time and attention on.

-First the statistics are displayed at an overview level, then by drilling down additional statistics are displayed for a number of different business performance headings relating to the health of the website as shown below.
+First the statistics are displayed at an overview level, then by drilling down additional statistics are displayed for a number of different business performance headings relating to the health of the website.

-This SiteHealth tool has a number of different business performance headings with a score against them (see above) to help determine what needs attention next.
+This SiteHealth tool has a number of different business performance headings with a score against them to help determine what needs attention next according to this tool.